akihikodaki/dts/test_plans/checksum_offload_test_plan.rst

 ===========================================
 This test involves testing many different scenarios with a L4 checksum.
 A variety of tunneling protocols, L3 protocols and L4 protocols are combined to test as many scenarios as possible.
-Currently, UDP, TCP and SCTP are used as L4 protocols, with IP and IPv6 being used at level 3.
+Currently, UDP and TCP are used as L4 protocols, with IP and IPv6 being used at level 3.
 The tested tunneling protocols are VXLAN and GRE.
 This test is used to determine whether the hardware offloading of checksums works properly.